akshay-bharadva/dc-aidi/README.md

 - Can entertain more number of people at same time
 - Easy Communication, etc

+## Capstone Term 1
+### AI Project Idea
+- This AI project involves building a banking bot that uses artificial intelligence algorithms that analyze user queries to understand their message and accordingly perform the appropriate action.
+It is a specially designed application for banks where users can ask for bank-related questions like account, loan, credit cards, etc.
+- Like a chatbot, it is trained to process the users’ queries/requests and understand what services or information they are looking for.
+The bot will communicate with users like another human being.
+So, no matter how you ask a question, the bot can answer it and, if required, even escalate issues to human executives.
+A WebBanking application must be developed to support real life experience.

 ## How to run project
 ### Start Backend
 1. Open terminal and activate the virtual environment